Rules FAQ

 CQ WPX Contest Rules - Frequently Asked Questions

 The purpose of this page is to answer some of the common questions about the rules of the CQ WPX SSB/CW contests and how some of the rules are interpreted by the CQ WPX Contest Committee.
-Please send any questions to the CQ WPX Contest Director, K5ZD, at k5zd@cqwpx.com.
+Please send any questions to the CQ WPX Contest Director at director@cqwpx.com.

-The opinions and explanations here apply ONLY to the CQ WPX SSB and CW Contests!
+The explanations here apply ONLY to the CQ WPX SSB and CW Contests!

 Single operator entries are permitted a maximum operating time of 36 hours.
 Breaks in operating time (also called 'off times') must be a minimum of 60 minutes.
-The 60 minute period is defined as a period with no contacts that is more than 60 minutes.
-If your last QSO before an off time is at 09:27, you may not make another QSO until 10:27.
-If you take a break that is less than 60 minutes, this time will count as operating time.
+There must be 60 consecutive minutes which have no QSO.
+If your last QSO before an off time is at 09:00, you may not make another QSO until 10:01.
+The sixty consecuitve off minutes are 09:01, 09:02, ...
+10:00.
+If you take a break that is less than 60 minutes, the entire 'break' time will count as operating time.

 Off times can be of any length.
 For example, you can have breaks of 1 hour, 4 hours, and 7 hours.
 Or you can take all of your off time in one 12 hour break.
 Of course, you can take as much off time as you want.
 It is your choice to take more than 12 hours off, but you may give an advantage to your competition.